doctorray117/minecraft-ondemand/README.md

 ## VPC
 A VPC with Subnets must exist in order for Fargate tasks to launch and for EFS shares to be mounted.
 A subnet should exist in each availability zone so that Fargate (and Fargate Spot, if used) can properly launch the tasks in an AZ with plenty of capacity.
 A security group for our task is required but is easiest configured when setting up the Task Definition below.

 A [Default VPC] should do the trick, chances are you've already got one.
+We'll be modifying the default security group within the EFS setup below.

 ## Elastic File System
 EFS is where the world data and server properties are stored, and persists between runs of the minecraft server.
 By using an "Access Point" the mounted folder is created automatically, so no mounting of the EFS to an external resource is required to get up and running.
 To make changes to the files like `server.properties` later however, a user can either mount the EFS file system to a Linux host in their account if they're comfortable with that, or I detail another method below using AWS DataSync and S3 that anyone can use without Linux experience.